Yes, each guest must complete the following:

-The lodge operates in the winter from December 15 to April 16.
+The lodge operates in the winter from mid December to mid April.
+We may decided to extend our season pending snow conditions and interest.

-All trips meet in Pemberton at the Pemberton Airport Terminal Building for a trip briefing and waiver signing. https://email@example.com,-122.7403129,18z
+All guests initially meet in Pemberton at the Pemberton Airport Terminal building for a trip briefing and helicopter orientation.

 Luggage allowance of 15kg (40lbs) per person including personal alcohol.
 This does not include skiing equipment.